Architect-HA/Humai-Accord/IMPLEMENTATION_EXAMPLES.md

 **Context**: An AI-powered learning platform used in schools or universities.

 **Application of the Framework**:
-- The system must respect students’ cognitive sovereignty and right to idiosyncrasy (as protected in the Declaration).
+- The system must respect students’ cognitive sovereignty and right to idiosyncrasy.
 - It should support learning without attempting to standardize or “optimize” students’ thinking patterns.

 **Example Implementation**: